slopp/vignette-shiny-0.14/readme.md

 Bookmarkable State allows a user to save a particular view of an application.
 The inputs will be caputured when the user clicks bookmark and a custom url will be generated.
 The url will either embed the inputs or will point to hidden file saved automatically on the server. (**This feature is not yet available in Shiny Server Pro or RStudio Connect**).

 When the user enters the supplied url the app will be initialized with the given inputs.
-There are some caveats (if the state of your app is not completely defined by the inputs) as well as many ways to customize the save and restore functionality.
+There are some caveats, if the state of your app is not completely defined by the inputs bookmarking won't work.
+Users can also customize the save and restore functionality.

 The power of bookmarkable state *compared to shinyURL* is that you can save much more complicated states.